mridul037/mridul037/README.md

 **Quote of the hour:**

-The only way for errors to occur in a program is by being put there by the author.
-No other mechanisms are known.
+There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.

-~ Harlan Mills
+~ George Boole
 <pre>

 </pre>